What Is Collagen? Health Benefits and Different Types - Dr. Axe

 These include a mix of both nonessential (also called conditional) and essential types.
 It’s a particularly great source of arginine, glutamine, glycine and proline.

-In other words, collagen fibrils are what allow the shape of connective tissues to be defined and maintained.
+Essentially, collagen fibrils are what allow the shape of connective tissues to be defined and maintained.
 The so-called “microfibrillar structure” is what makes up collagen.

 Our body’s collagen production naturally begins to slow down as we age.
-We can thank this degenerative process for signs of aging, such as wrinkles, sagging skin and joint pains due to weaker or decreased cartilage (hello, skeleton legs).
+We can thank this degenerative process for signs of aging, such as wrinkles, sagging skin, and joint pains due to weaker or decreased cartilage.
+(Hello, skeleton legs.)

 It’s been found that collagen-related diseases most commonly arise from a combination of either genetic defects, poor intake of collagen-rich foods, nutritional deficiencies and digestive problems affecting production (synthesis) of the protein.

-Nutrition Facts
+Nutrition facts

 Proline and glycine are the primary types of amino acids found in collagen chains.
 Both proline and glycine aren’t abundant in animal meats, which is where most people eating a “Western diet” get the majority of their protein.